12 December 2024

 -

-Stress Reduction: Physical activity lowers cortisol, the stress hormone that likes to wreak havoc on your brain.
+Stress Reduction: Physical activity lowers cortisol, the stress hormone that fuels anxiety.

 -

-Neuroplasticity: Yep, exercise can literally rewire your brain.
-Studies show it promotes the growth of new brain cells, particularly in areas affected by depression.
+Neuroplasticity: Movement promotes the growth of new brain cells, especially in areas affected by depression.

 The Best Exercises for Mental Health